Dynamic EFI

 If your vehicle uses one of these ECMs, the EBL ECM will be plug

 compatible.
-Most will be Plug'n'Play, some will need a pin or two moved
+Most will also be pin compatible, some will need a terminal moved

 on the harness connector (easy to do).
 In other words, unplug your